 Using a Pitch Gauge to Level the Boat in All Directions

 Once the bubble is set to indicate 0 degrees the pitch gauge is then placed 90 degrees across the tracks and the boat adjusted so that you now have a 0-degree reference plain in all directions.

 Leveling the Boat in the Fore-Aft Direction – Leveling the Boat Side-to-Side

 Using the Pitch Gauge with Special Bolt with Conical Indents

 Rigger Spread or Span: Spread is the distance between the centerlines of the lock pins of sculling boats.
 Span is the distance between the centerline of the boat and the centerline of the pin and sweep boats.
 For sculling boats, the spread ranges between 156 and 163cm with most common being 160cm.
 Sweep boats will range between 81 to 86cm.
 To assure equal leverage a measurement from the port side track to the starboard lock and vise-versa is made.
 The actual measurement number is not noted, but must be identical at all positions, both port and starboard so that the boat will pull straight.

 Checking the Spread with a Tape Measure and Related Measurements

-Also measure the distance from the center line on each pin to outside edge of the opposite track or opposite gunnel.
-Also measure the center line of the pin to number clip to compare fore and aft dimensions from side to side.
+Also, measure the distance from the centerline on each pin to the outside edge of the opposite track or opposite gunnel.
+Also, measure the centerline of the pin to number clip to compare fore and aft dimensions from side to side.
 You can tape, the tape-measure end into the number clip slot, to make this measurement done more easily.